 Student Health Services

 Welcome to the student health services page.
-The School District of Lodi employs two full time nurses, Jean Winter and Jill Ziegler, to address the health care needs of the students in our district.
-If your child has a health care need please contact Jean Winter or the administrative assistant in building your student is enrolled in.
+The School District of Lodi employs two full time nurses, Jean Winter and Janelle Sivam, to address the health care needs of the students in our district.
+If your child has a health care need please contact the nurse or office in building your student is enrolled in.
 The office staff in our buildings are a valuable asset to our student health services team and will convey concerns to the school nurse.
 Our nurse's have office hours in each building.
 If you would like to meet with the nurse to discuss student health concerns, please feel free to call and arrange an appointment time.

 Health services the school nurses provide or are involved with: